DIAGNijmegen/website-content/content/pages/members/nathan-golden.md

 orcid:
 linkedin:

 Nathan studied electrical engineering at the HAN university of applied science and obtained a Bachelor degree in 2021.
 He continued his studies by following the Data Science Master program at Radboud University.
-He is completing his Master internship at the DIAG group where he studies pseudo-label selection methods that can be used for improved performance in semi-supervised learning.
-His project is supervised by Natalia Alves and Bram de Wilde.
+He started his Masters internship at DIAG in September 2022, where he studies pseudo-label selection methods that can be used for improved performance in semi-supervised learning.
+His project is supervised by [member/natalia-alves] and [member/bram-de-wilde].